Traviskn/react-router-native-stack/README.md

 ## Animation Options

-In the examples so far you have seen the default iOS transition animation, `'slide-horizontal'`.
+In the examples so far you have seen the default iOS transition animations, `'slide-horizontal'` and `'fade-horizontal'`.
 In addition to that the stack also supports `'slide-vertical'`, `'fade-vertical'`, and `'cube'`.

 if you add an `animationType="slide-vertical"` prop to the stack in the previous